varigence/docs/bimlflex/build-and-deployment/_incl-header-bimlstudio-connect.md

 ---
 uid: bimlflex-bimlstudio-connect-header
 title: Connect to the BimlFlex database from BimlStudio
-summary: onnect to the BimlFlex database from BimlStudio
+summary: Connect to the BimlFlex database from BimlStudio
 varigenceProduct: BimlFlex
 varigenceArticleType: Reference
 ---